 There is an ideology out there, a belief, that deep inside humans there is a raging, violent, primitive, evil, beast.
-This belief has been around as long as the Catholic Church, which tells us that we have “original sin” deep inside, but institutionalized religion is not the only place you find this.
+This belief , which is found in almost all the world’s traditions, including Catholicism, tells us that we have “original sin” deep inside, but institutionalized religion is not the only place you find this.
 You find it in esoteric teachings that suggest we have an “animal nature” that we must tame, as in the Golden Dawn Fool tarot card which shows an innocent “Aryan” male who has “tamed the beast” and can now pick a golden fruit, presumably from the Tree of Knowledge of Good and Evil.
-Sigmund Freud gave academic credibility to the ideology when he postulated the primitive Id.
-Carl Jung spoke of the “shadow” and the animus.
-Others do the same.
+Sigmund Freud, unfortunately, gave academic credibility to the ancient spiritual ideology when he postulated the primitive Id.
+Carl Jung did the same when he spoke of the “shadow” and the animus.
+Others are on board with this as well.
 You don’t have to go very far to find this belief that we all have a “dark side” deep inside, and that consequently, we have to control it, evolve out of it, graduate through it, or otherwise find some way to get over it.

 As it turns out though, the idea that we have evil inside is just not true.
 As psychologist Dacher Keltner points out, we are, in fact, born to be good.
 At the core of our being are things like love, compassion, morality, and empathy and not hatred, avarice, anger, and violence.
 And there is lots of evidence to prove it.
 If you are in Canada, you can view the CBC documentary “Born to be good.”
 If not, you can read Dacher’s book (link to the side).

 Of course, reading the above statement, you may have your doubts.
 Just look at the world “as it is” and you can see there is lots of violence, hatred, greed, and war.
 If humans are born to be good, and there isn’t any “id,” shadow, or dark side inside, where does all that hatred come from?